Maui wildfires map: Where are the Hawaii fires?

 The map below shows the areas currently affected by the wildfires.

-As flames continued to rage across the Island, adults and children were forced to dive into the ocean for safety.
+When flames first raged across Maui last week, some adults and children were forced to dive into the ocean for safety.

+Video shows locals leaping into the Pacific as flames spread to the harbour.

 What is fuelling the wildfires?

-The raging fires could be due to heavy winds coming from Hurricane Dora off the islands’ coast.
-On Wednesday, the storm was moving west across the Pacific Ocean, hundreds of miles sound from Hawaii.
+Precisely what first started the fires has not yet been established but it is believed that their spread was greatly exacerbated by the heavy winds coming in from Dora lying several hundred miles off the islands’ south coast.

-According to the National Weather Service, winds reached up to 45 miles an hour, with gusts of up to 60 mph.
+According to the National Weather Service, winds reached speeds of up to 60 mph at one stage.

-A meteorologist at the Weather Service’s office in Honolulu, Robert Bohlin, told The New York Times, that while the hurricane wasn’t directly responsible for the worsening conditions in the island state, it has made the winds stronger in the area.
+Robert Bohlin, a meteorologist at the service’s office in Honolulu, told The New York Times that while the hurricane was not directly responsible for the worsening conditions in the island state, it has made the winds stronger in the area.

-As of now, the cause of the fires has not been determined.
+Also enabling the disaster has been the unchecked spread of non-native dry vegetation like Guinea grass across Hawaii in recent decades, which has been allowed to populate former agricultural land and deforested sites and has unwittingly provided the ideal fuel to feed the blaze.

+Claims by excessively-online conspiracy theorists that a “space laser” is to blame are wide of the mark.

 Additional reporting from agencies.